Independent Air: History

 In 1985, the company and its subsidiaries were taken over by Alvin L. Pittman and Orien L. Dickerson, who were previously employed by Capitol Air.
 Pittman, Dickerson and two silent partners formed a parent company, Independent Air Holdings Company Inc., in April 1985 for the purpose of acquiring Independent Air Inc. from Maugans and Vason for $213,590.
 The new owners then completed a public offering of 46% of the company's stock and netted about $2,8 million.
 The owners retained 54% of the stock.
 The fresh working capital was needed to modify a Boeing 707 to meet federal engine noise regulations as well as to buy a second airplane, a Boeing 727-100.
 The company changed its headquarters from Hapeville, Georgia to Smyrna, Tennessee in 1986.

-Following the crash of Independent Air Flight 1851 in 1989, Independent Air received bad press in Italian newspapers, primarily about the age of its aircraft.
+Following the crash of Independent Air Flight 1851 on 8 February 1989, Independent Air received bad press in Italian newspapers, primarily about the age of its aircraft.
 Also, some passengers who boarded one of its earlier flights into the Dominican Republic and Jamaica complained about the state of its aircraft and the interior citing faulty air-conditioning and broken seat(back)s.
 Two days after the crash, the Italian minister for transport, Giorgio Santuz, banned Independent Air from the Italian skies.
 Azores Express terminated the contract for the flights between Ponta Delgada and Boston by the end of February.
+The accident investigators found that, amongst the numerous failures by the pilots on Flight 1851, Independent Air's inadequate pilot training had specifically taught its pilots to disregard the Ground proximity warning system (GPWS); the pilots of Flight 1851, who's failures had already placed the plane below the proper altitude, then ignored the GPWS alarms and continued straight into a cloud draped mountain, killing all 144 onboard.